Acid Reflux (GERD) in Children

-Basil leaves are also effective in treating the symptoms of GERD.
-Take a glass of water and add few basil leaves in it.
-Boil till it reduces to one third, cool it and then give it your child to drink in the morning.
+Basil leaves are also effective in treating the symptoms of GERD in kids.
+Take a glass of water and add a few basil leaves to it.
+Boil till it reduces to one-third the amount, cool it, and then give it to your child to drink in the morning.

 6. Aloe Vera

-Aloe Vera is very beneficial in controlling acid reflux in children.
-You can take fresh Aleo Vera leaf and scrape out the gel and boil this gel with some water.
+Aloe vera is very beneficial in controlling acid reflux in children.
+You can take a fresh aloe vera leaf and scrape out the gel, and boil this gel with some water.
 Give this concoction to your kid before every meal to avoid acid reflux.

 8. Baking Soda

 The alkaline property of baking soda is very effective in maintaining the pH balance of the body.
 You can take a teaspoon of baking soda and mix it in a glass of water.
 Give this mixture to your kid to alleviate the symptoms of acid reflux.

 Aniseed is a great treatment option for an upset and troubled stomach.
 Give a spoonful of aniseed to your kid to chew after every meal.
 Alternatively, you may soak it in water for three to four hours and give it to your kid after straining.
 You may add some sugar to the water for some taste.